-The process of securing a VA Loan is fairly straight forward, albeit it will take quite a while to finally procure a VA loan.
+The process of securing a VA Loan is fairly straight forward, albeit it might take quite a while to finally procure one.
 Remember since VA loans are government loans, the underwriting process can possibly take a long time.

 Securing a COE